 Expedited Errata may also be introduced in TCRLs after the Component's original qualification.
 Expedited Errata require you to indicate support for the errata and perform necessary testing for associated test cases.
 Launch Studio will automatically unlock and upgrade any layers with ICS selections associated with Expedited Errata.

 Figure 1.1 - Layer Selection page when integrating a Component assessed to an older TCRL

 Figure 1.2 - Unlock button for a layer integrated from a Component

 Testing With a Component

-Members integrating Components into their Bluetooth® design need to qualify via the Qualification with Required Testing path in Launch Studio.
-If the Component was qualified/assessed within three years of the date of the new design being qualified, members may inherit test evidence for conformance test cases (test cases that end in -C) from the original qualification and reference that test evidence when completing their test plan.
-Interoperability test cases/evidence (test cases ending in -I) cannot be inherited, and test evidence must be provided for these test cases for any new qualifications integrating the Component.
+When integrating Components into your Bluetooth® design, you will need to qualify via the Qualification with Required Testing path in Launch Studio.
+If the Component was qualified/assessed within three years of the date of your new design being qualified, you may inherit test evidence for conformance test cases (test cases that end in -C) from the original qualification.
+You will reference that test evidence when completing your test plan.
+Evidence for interoperability test cases (test cases ending in -I) cannot be inherited, and you must provide new test evidence for these test cases.

-As a result of TCRL changes over time, there may be new test cases introduced for which there is no previously existing test evidence.
-Assuming the Component is still within the three-year windows, members are not responsible for testing new test cases so long as they are associated with an existing ICS selection or re-executing any test impacted by a TSE introduced in TCRL releases since the original Component's assessment date.
-Members are always required to ensure their designs are compliant with (and, when necessary, provide test evidence for new test cases associated with) any Expedited Erratum introduced in TCRL releases since the original component qualification.
+As a result of TCRL changes over time, there may be new test cases introduced for which there is no existing test evidence.
+Assuming the Component is still within three years of its Qualification Assessment Date, you are not responsible for testing new test cases as long as they are associated with an existing ICS selection.
+You are not required to re-execute any test impacted by a TSE introduced in TCRL releases since the original Component's assessment date.
+You are always required to ensure your design is compliant with (and, when necessary, provide test evidence for new test cases associated with) any Expedited Erratum introduced in TCRL releases since the original component qualification.